quotekio/quotek-core/sdk/doxygen/breathe/source/alchemy.rst

 |
 |

-You will find below the documentation of the QUotek Alchemy API client.
+You will find below the documentation of the Quotek Alchemy API client.
 With it you will be able to perform on text content advanced sentiment analysis, categorization or relations finding, these tools being the key factors for accurately analysing financial news.
 You can register for a free API key at the following URL: http://www.alchemyapi.com/api/register.html

 |
 |

-.. doxygenclass:: quotek::ml::alchemy
+.. doxygenclass:: quotek::nlp::alchemy
   :members:
   :protected-members:
   :private-members: